Catch // Concept Document

 • Build the case for twine and the frying pan, then dismantle both by re-reading the report as anaphylaxis.

-• Reveal the dessert.
-Show the recipe.
+• Reveal the cake.
+Show the receipt and the Tupperware.

 • Reveal the bartender's actual secret (theft).
 Comedic relief beat.